 In the more recent years, Lovelyn transitioned off the stage and re-focused her strengths to the Executive Assistant position for the CSSD non-profit organization, also stepping into the role of Production Manager for “A Culture Shock Nutcracker”.
-Lovelyn is certified in Non-profit management through Nonprofit Management Solutions.
-She wholeheartedly stepped into a new position, Interim Business Director, in 2017 as she continues to pursue her love of supporting Culture Shock as well as grow her experience with non-profit management.
+Lovelyn is certified in Non-profit management through Nonprofit Management Solutions, and she continues to pursue her love of supporting Culture Shock as well as grow her experience with non-profit management.

 Lovelyn envisions a larger community exposure to Culture Shock San Diego, taking the troupes back into the schools for performances, building upon the community programs like “SHOCK’n The Park” and building upon established relationships that have been made with donors and partner groups to further educate and spread the word about what dance and the hip-hop community can offer to the youth of San Diego.

 Anna Sarao has been in the dance community for over 20 years.
 Anna was a core dancer for Culture Shock San Diego dance troupe in 1996.
 Anna stepped into the role of Artistic Director from 1998-2003.

 A few highlights and accomplishments of Anna’s career include directing the first CSSD team to have a bboy crew and bridging both communities during her time as Artistic Director.
 She has directed members of the Jabbawockeez, helped to direct Hip Hop Dance Association with Arnel Calvario, and she produced her first stage play featuring an original script, music and dance.

 Anna also created Body Rock Dance Competition and Body Rock Junior.
 She’s working on bringing Body Rock to Asia and opening an event space.